abuicke/tarot/standard format.md

 7. "quoting the Book of Thoth" - **Aleister Crowley**, *The Book of Thoth* (Weiser, 2008), pp. 161-162
 8. See: *How to Reference a Book* by Dr Julia Seton
 9. See: Queen of Swords
+10. See: Prince of Swords (reversed)
-10. *Zayin* is the Hebrew word for "sword".
+11. *Zayin* is the Hebrew word for "sword".
 Notice the sword blades in the background of this card.